DataDog/brod/docs/spec.rst

 Some really high level takeaways to get started:

+* Kafka has topics, and topics have numbered partitions starting from 0.
+A topic can be created at runtime just by writing to it, but the number of partitions per topic is determined by configuration.
 * Kafka stores messages on disk, in a series of large, append-only log files broken up into segments.
-* Topics are referenced by name, and each topic can have multiple partitions (partitions are numbered, starting from 0).
-* Topics can be created dynamically just by writing to it, but the max number of partitions for a topic is fixed and determined by broker configuration.
-You must specify which partition of a topic you want to read from or write to.
+Each topic+partition is a directory of these segment files.
+For more details, see :ref:`what-are-segment-files`.
+* An offset is just the byte offset in a given log for a topic+partition.
+The messages don't have any other unique identifier.
+They're simply stored back to back in the segment files, and you ask for them by their byte offset.
-* Kafka relies on smarter clients to keep bookkeeping.
-When requesting messages, the client has to specify what offset in the topic/partition it wants them pulled from.
+* Kafka tends to do the simplest thing possible and relies on smarter clients to keep bookkeeping.
+When producing messages, the client has to specify what topic and partition to send the message to.
+When requesting messages, the client has to specify what topic, partition, and offset it wants them pulled from.
 The broker does not keep track of what the client has read.
 More advanced setups use ZooKeeper to help with this tracking, but that is currently beyond the scope of this document.
 * The protocol